pickyourdestiny/devextreme-image-gallery-thumbnails/README.md

 # Devextreme Image Gallery + Thumbnail Slider

-I ran into this solution because I was trying to reduce the number of external libraries on another project and only use Devextreme.

 This project was created using the Devextreme library which contains many other professional looking widgets.
 So in addition to an image gallery and thumbnail slider, you can look into using a variety of other devextreme widgets and customize them as needed.
 This project took less than a week from start to finish.

 The two main widgets configured are the Gallery widget for the main image gallery and the Tabs widget repurposed as a thumbnail slider.
 The Tabs widget was recently improved (https://js.devexpress.com/React/New/23_2/#Tabs-and-TabPanel) and now has an orientation option that allows you to align the tabs horizontally or vertically, which provides a more flexible thumbnail slider depending on your use case.